ysbaddaden/syn/README.md

 - `Syn::RWLock` a multiple readers, mutually exclusive writer lock.

 - `Syn::WaitGroup` to wait until a set of fibers have terminated.

+## Core

+The following structs are very low-level and meant to implement the other `Syn` primitives, but might still be useful:

+- `Syn::Lock` is the interface/mixin used in the different locks in `Syn`.

+- `Syn::SpinLock` is a NOOP until multi-threading (MT) is enabled, in which case it's meant to very quick lock/unlock to synchronize threads (parallelism).

+- `Syn::WaitList` is a singly-linked list of `Fiber`.
+It assumes that fibers may only ever be in a single wait list at all time and will be suspended while they're in the list.

+  The use of a linked list may not be the best solution (following the list means following each `Fiber`) but avoids allocating `Deque` objects (and allocating / reallocating their buffer) for each and every wait list.